 “When creating a patient consult program, we started by building relationships with referring doctors, and standardized protocols for interpreting and dictating images so all of the H&N radiologists read the same way,” explains Hudgins, who first began working in the ENT clinical space in 2010 in an integrated reading room.
 Radiology was able to integrate their reading space during an ENT clinic move and redesign, which enabled Hudgins and Aiken to advocate for an open, centralized location for image review workstations.

-Today, neuroradiologists work side-by-side with ENT surgeons and health care providers, such as speech and hearing specialists.
+Today, Emory's neuroradiologists work side-by-side with ENT surgeons and health care providers, such as speech and hearing specialists.
 They share the clinical space, including five workstations for face-to-face treatment meetings with ENT surgeons, radiation oncologists, and medical oncologists.

 In March of 2016, radiologists also decided to add direct-to-patient communication to the care pathway by utilizing the ENT patient exam room space adjacent to the clinic reading room (Figure 1).
 To create the patient consult program, the Emory team realized they needed to get a patient’s perspective to ensure they were delivering true patient-centered care.

 Stapleton, who had been treated at the H&N clinic in 2007 and developed close relationships with his ENT physicians and radiologists, had volunteered to serve as radiology department liaison for a patient and family advisory board.
 Aiken then invited him to serve on a patient advocacy panel that focused on patient perception of the radiologist’s role.
 He also offered his unique perspective about the ideal way to communicate with patients during their consultations.